-Taggers gain visible recognition from their writing on walls.
-The more visible a wall is, the more desirable it is to taggers.
+Taggers gain visible recognition from their graffiti.
+The more visible a wall, the more desirable it is to taggers.
 Freeway overpass signs, water towers, and billboards can quickly build a tagger's reputation.
 They call it "tagging the heavens."

 Taggers will sometimes use sticky-backed labels (like the name tags that are often handed out at training seminars).
 The tagger will write his moniker on 10 to 20 labels and then as he walks through an area he'll just peel off the backing and put the label on any surface he passes.
 Some typical tagger monikers are "Nope," "Dime," "Bug," "Smok," "Toke," and "Rek."

 Parents who believe that their child is involved in tagging should look for spray paint cans, a collection of aerosol spray tips, wide-tip markers, glass etching tools, surgical gloves, name tag stickers, and photographs or self-made videos of graffiti.
 Sketches of graffiti, practice sheets containing a moniker, or school notebooks with doodles that resemble graffiti may indicate tagging activity.
 Paint or marker dye on the hands or extra-large, hooded coats with large cargo-type pockets often indicate an involvement in tagging.

 STREET GANG GRAFFITI